 At microwave frequencies, gyromagnetic materials have been extensively used to realize isolators and circulators.
-In spite of gyromagnetic material based components becoming standard technology, several new designs and approaches are reported in recent years \cite{Shi_2022,Yan:22,Zhang_2024,Deng2024,He:25,Grachev2024}.
+In spite of gyromagnetic material-based components becoming standard technology, several new designs and approaches have been reported in recent years \cite{Shi_2022,Yan:22,Zhang_2024,Deng2024,He:25,Grachev2024}.
 We see recent contributions to the theory of ferrite circulator designs \cite{2024circulator1,2022circulator3,2023circulator2,2023circulator4,Marzall2021,Olivier2020,Chou2018} and phase sifters \cite{Nafe2015,Kagita2017} and isolators \cite{Ghaffar2019,Noferesti2021}.
-Ferrite-based filters has also taken up recent research interest \cite{2024ferritefilter,2024GaoQ,Popov2023}.
-In \cite{2023Jemmeli}, authors have proposed a design technique of a ultra-miniaturized ferrite patch antenna, which taps upon the potential of realizing ferrite-based devices with significant small footprint.
-In additional to radiating structures, the interesting scattering effects from cylindrical ferrite rods have also been subject to study \cite{2023zouros}.
+Ferrite-based filters have also gained recent research interest \cite{2024ferritefilter,2024GaoQ,Popov2023}.
+In \cite{2023Jemmeli}, authors have proposed a design technique of an ultra-miniaturized ferrite patch antenna, which taps upon the potential of realizing ferrite-based devices with a significantly small footprint.
+In addition to radiating structures, the interesting scattering effects from cylindrical ferrite rods have also been subject to study \cite{2023zouros}.
 Ueda et al. in \cite{2022ueda} used the timer-reversal asymmetry of ferrite material in conjunction with the space-inversion asymmetry of a ferrite-based metamaterial transmission to achieve variable phase-shifting nonreciprocity.
-In addition to these developments we also can see further interesting works related to gyromagnetic materials in the areas of topological devices \cite{Zhou2020,Xi_2021}, magnonic spin waves\cite{2022Krowne,Tikhonov2019,Tang2021}, and mode-converting waveguides\cite{2019Afshani,2021Afshani}.
+In addition to these developments, we can also see further interesting works related to gyromagnetic materials in the areas of topological devices \cite{Zhou2020,Xi_2021}, magnonic spin waves\cite{2022Krowne,Tikhonov2019,Tang2021}, and mode-converting waveguides\cite{2019Afshani,2021Afshani}.